robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

          Policy 1: Pod A can send to Pod B.
          Policy 2: Pod B can only recieve from Pod C.

-From a cluster networking level and a flow level, there is an inherent contradiction between the above policies.
-What these policies say is that,  flow from PodA to PodB is allowed.
-But at the destination(PodB), this flow is not allowed.
-Such contradictions are extermely fuzzy and unmanagable when we have hundreds and thousands of rules in the cluster.
-Debugging and rearranging such policies to orchestrate a flow will be cumbersome, as the user has to deal with this 2D matrix of disparate policies applied at source and destination.

-Contrail implementation of Kubernetes Network Policy brings some sanity to this goose chase, by providing sensible behavior while implementating kubernetes network policy.
+These policies make sense when looking at source and destination endpoints independently.

+However from a networking flow perspective, there is an inherent contradiction between the above policies.
+Policy1 states that a flow from PodA to PodB is allowed.
+Subsequent policy implies that flow from PodA to PodB is not allowed.

 One of the core aspects is this notion that:

     If a policy matches a flow, the action is honored cluster-wide. i.e If a flow matches a policy at the source, the flow will match the same policy in the  destination as well.